slorber/react-reboot/README.md

 # react-reboot
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

+# Not maintained

+The online playground is put offline due to low project traction and paid hosting.
+Many people have already migrated to modern ES6 syntax so this is not so useful anymore.

+# Intro

 The easiest way to refresh your React components with up-to-date syntax.

 The [Playground](https://react-reboot.now.sh/) is available to transform your react components online.

 This is for now a very basic and unflexible MVP, so don't be angry if it does not work well and come back later :)